-We believe that music has been embedded within the culture of every group of people since the beginning of time.
-So, for Watermen, it is impossible to tell the story of their history, culture or their daily lives without telling part of that story through music.
-To that end, we sponsor and provide many musical venues and events that help tell the story of music in early America through the modern era.
-Of course, the list of types of music that relate to maritime people is as varied as the individual people themselves.
+We believe that music and other social activities have been embedded within the culture of every group of people since the beginning of time.
+So, for Watermen, it is impossible to tell the story of their history, culture or their daily lives without telling part of that story through music, dance, storytelling, and art.
+To that end, we sponsor and provide many venues and events that help tell the story of watermen and their families in early America through the modern era.

-But, some of the musical activities you will see us engaged in include:
+Some of the activities you will see us engaged in include:

 - The ongoing performances of our own in-house band ShantyGrass – January through December

 - This band, made up of museum core staff and volunteer performers plays at approximately 30 performances per year at the Museum and at local area venues.
 As their name implies, they perform Sea Shanties and Bluegrass, as well as Traditional and Modern Folk Music, Country and Light Rock.
 (And, ShantyGrass is sometimes available to perform for private venues.
 Contact the Museum to obtain contact info of their manager.)
 To hear ShantyGrass, click on the YouTube Video Link of One of Their Performances .

 - First Monday Painting on the River – January through December

 - Each month we host an evening of painting and socializing in our Carriage House overlooking the York River.
 No Experience Necessary.
 6 – 8 PM.
 The total cost is $30 per person.
 This fee covers the cost of having an instructor, all your supplies, and provides a donation to the Museum.